Skip to main content

 What are five somatic reset tools that work?

-These evidence-based tools can shift your state within minutes.
+These evidence-based tools can change your state within minutes.

 1. The Physiological Sigh: Inhale deeply through the nose, take one extra short sniff at the top, then exhale slowly through the mouth.
 Repeat three times to reflexively slow heart rate.